 So, how’s this for a romantic definition of love?

-Love is the universal force which counters entropy.
+Love is the universal force that counters entropy.

 What is this force which compels us all to grow as individuals, organizations, and humanity?

-Love is the force which compels us all to grow.
+Love is the force that compels us all to grow.

 We are all compelled to grow – people, communities, organizations, companies, countries, and all of humanity.